kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.updateStrategy

 You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for MySQL database thorough `spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
-In future, we will use this field to determine how automatic migration from old KubeDB version to new one should behave.
+In future, we will use this field to determine how automatic migration from the old KubeDB version to a new one should behave.

 ### spec.terminationPolicy

 `terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `MySQL` crd or which resources KubeDB should keep or delete when you delete `MySQL` crd.
-KubeDB provides following four termination policies:
+KubeDB provides the following four termination policies:

 - DoNotTerminate
 - Pause